 - 2 cups Mom's Quick Marinara Sauce, heated through

-Drizzle some olive oil over the inside of squash and season with some salt and pepper.
+- Drizzle some olive oil over the inside of the squash and season with some salt and pepper.

-Bake the squash for 35 to 45 minutes, (sometimes up to an hour) until the squash skin is soft to the touch.
+- Bake the squash for 35 to 45 minutes, (sometimes up to an hour) until the squash skin is soft when you press down on the squash.
 The baking time will vary depending on the size of the squash.
 Remove from oven and carefully turn them over.